madmoh/coding-challenges/GPC2011/README.md

-## Solutions to coding challenges inspired by Gulf Programming Contest 2011
+## Solutions to coding challenges from Gulf Programming Contest 2011

 ### Problems uploaded (or to be uploaded)
 1. Battle of Gondor